SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 Steps to deploy the sample application:

-* Specify an ejbApplication in the `server.xml`, replace `LibertyTest.jar` by your application archive's name.:
+* Specify an ejbApplication in the `server.xml`, replace `LibertyTest.jar` by your application archive's name:
+**Important**: the `classloader` must be specified and refer to the ID of the resource adapter.
+Otherwise outgoing messaging will throw an exception not being able to load `SolJNDIInitialContextFactory`.
 ```
     <ejbApplication id="LibertyTest" location="LibertyTest.jar" name="LibertyTest">
       <classloader classProviderRef="solace"/>